antoniovalentim/antoniovalentim.github.io/_pages/data.md

       <br>

 **Environmental protests in two countries**
-    A collection of environmental protests, their location, number of participants and other characteristics, across Europe, 2018-2021.
+    A collection of environmental protests, their location, number of participants and other characteristics.
+Across Europe, 2018-2021.